floydhub/floyd-docs/docs/examples/style_transfer.md

 ## Model API

 You can now host this model as a REST API.
 This means you can send any image to this API as a HTTP request and it will be style transferred.

 ### Serve mode

 Floyd [run](../commands/run.md) command has a `serve` mode.
 This will upload the files in the current directory and run a special command -
 `python app.py`.
 Floyd expects this file to contain the code to run a web server and listen on port `5000`.
 You can see the [app.py](https://github.com/floydhub/fast-style-transfer/blob/master/app.py) file in the sample repository.
 This file handles the incoming request, executes the code in `evaluate.py` and returns the output.
+Before serving your model through REST API, you need to create a `floyd_requirements.txt` and declare the flask requirement in it.

 *Note that this feature is in preview mode and is not production ready yet*